Bolle1987/Unattended_Installation/README.md

-## <ins>**Installing Windows with an Answer File**</ins>
+## <ins>**Installing Windows 11 with an Answer File**</ins>
-In short, you need to include the `autounattend.xml` answer file on your Windows Installation Media so it can be read and executed during the Windows Setup.
+In short, you need to include the `autounattend.xml` answer file on your Windows 11 Installation Media so it can be read and executed during the Windows Setup.
 Here are a few ways to do it:

 > [!NOTE]<br/>
-> - The filename included on the root of the Windows Installation Media must be `autounattend.xml` or else it won't execute.
+> - The filename included on the root of the Windows 11 Installation Media must be `autounattend.xml` or else it won't execute.
 <br/>

 ### <ins>Method 1: Create a Bootable Windows Installation Media</ins>

 1. Download your preferred `autounattend.xml` file and save it on your computer.
-2. Create a [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) Bootable Installation USB drive with [Rufus](https://rufus.ie/en/) or the Media Creation Tool.
+2. Create a [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) Bootable Installation USB drive with [Rufus](https://rufus.ie/en/) or the Media Creation Tool.
 > [!IMPORTANT]<br/>
 > - Some users have reported issues with the Media Creation Tool when creating the Windows Installation USB.
 Use it at your own discretion. <br/>
 > - When using Rufus, don’t select any of the checkboxes in “Customize Your Windows Experience” as it creates another `autounattend.xml` file that might overwrite settings in the UnattendedWinstall file.